XKirby/F.A.D.E.-TCG/README.md

 The templates are useable with Magic Set Editor 2.5.0+ which can be found here: https://github.com/haganbmj/MagicSetEditor2

 The templates, name of the game, and imagery/illustration work used were mostly self-designed, barring exceptions in the form of commission work, ai art, and/or code examples.
 If you make your own cards, you must not sell them and you must cite your source materials.
 Otherwise, feel free to distribute them however you wish.

+I recommend Tabletop Simulator for playing the game online on your PC.
+For deckbuilding, use LackeyCCG, which can be found here: https://lackeyccg.com/